Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

   ![mgmtTab-asc](./media/clip_image014asc-3-singlesubscription.jpg)

-Click **Next: Platform Devops and Automation>** to configure how your Enterprise Scale's Platform will be deployed and managed.
+Click **Next: Platform Devops and Automation>** to configure how your Azure environment will be deployed and managed.

 ![mgmtTab-next](./media/clip_image014asc-4-singlesubscription.jpg)

 ## 6. Platform DevOps and Automation

-Enterprise-Scale Landing Zones provides an integrated CI/CD pipeline via [AzOps](https://github.com/Azure/AzOps) that can be used with GitHub Actions.
-The *Platform Devops and Automation* tab allows you to bootstrap your CI/CD pipeline including your Enterprise Scale deployment settings.
-For detailed steps for setting up this configuration, refer to the [Deploy Enterprise-Scale Landing Zones Platform DevOps and Automation](./Deploying-Enterprise-Scale-Platform-DevOps) article.
+Azure landing zone portal accelerator provides an integrated CI/CD pipeline via [AzOps](https://github.com/Azure/AzOps) that can be used with GitHub Actions.
+The *Platform Devops and Automation* tab allows you to bootstrap your CI/CD pipeline including your Azure landing zone deployment settings.
+For detailed steps for setting up this configuration, refer to the [Deploy Azure landing zone portal accelerator Platform DevOps and Automation](./Deploying-Enterprise-Scale-Platform-DevOps) article.

-**In this tutorial, your Enterprise Scale deployment will be triggered using the Azure Portal experience**.
+**In this tutorial, your Azure landing zone deployment will be triggered using the Azure Portal experience**.

 Set **Deploy integrated CICD pipeline** to **No**.